-June 24, 2020
+June 24, 2025

-Acting Chairman Rubio, Vice Chairman Warner, and Distinguished Members of the Committee: I am honored to appear before you today as the President's nominee to be the Inspector General (IG) of the Central Intelligence Agency.
-I would like to thank Senators Bill Cassidy and John Kennedy for introducing me this morning and for their kind words.
-I also want to thank President Trump and CIA Director Gina Haspel for the confidence they have placed in me with regard to this important position.
-Further, I appreciate, and am deeply grateful, to those individuals who wrote or signed the letters in support of my nomination.
-And last, but certainly not least, joining me today are my dear wife Patricia, and my daughter Kaylin.
-I wish to thank them for their patience and unwavering love and support throughout this process.
+Chairman Cotton, Vice Chairman Warner, and Distinguished Members of the Committee: I am honored to appear before you today as the President's nominee to be the Inspector General (IG) of the Central Intelligence Agency.
+I want to thank President Trump and CIA Director John Ratcliffe for the confidence they have placed in me with regard to this important position.
+And last, but certainly not least, I wish to thank my dear wife Patricia, and my daughter Kaylin, for their patience and unwavering love and support throughout this process.

-Although I spent the majority of my government career in the U.S. Department of Justice, I have always held a deep respect and profound admiration for the men and women of CIA and the important work they do pre-empting threats to our nation.
+I have always held a deep respect and profound admiration for the men and women of CIA and the important work they do pre-empting threats to our nation.
 The CIA has the critical responsibility of collecting, analyzing, evaluating and disseminating accurate and timely foreign intelligence to the President, the National Security Council, the military, members of Congress, and other senior policymakers and consumers.
 And, as you know, the CIA has the responsibility of conducting covert actions, when necessary.

 I believe officers who serve at the CIA, including those who serve in the Office of Inspector General, regardless of background, political affiliation or philosophical beliefs, are united at their core by a deep love of our country and a strong desire and commitment to protect the American people.
-So, for me, it is a deep honor, one beyond words, to be considered for such an important position within the CIA and to be given the opportunity, if confirmed, to lead the dedicated and patriotic officers of the Office of the Inspector General.
+So, for me, it is a deep honor, to be considered for such an important position within the CIA and to be given the opportunity, if confirmed, to lead the dedicated and patriotic officers of the Office of the Inspector General.

 Growing up in New Orleans, I was blessed to have devoted and loving parents who taught me important values which are foundational requirements of an Inspector General.
 My mom grew up very poor, raised on a small farm on the banks of the Mississippi River.
-She was Sicilian, so I grew up eating lots of Italian food, but also spending lots of time at her family's farm, which we called "the country."
-My mom had an exceptionally strong constitution, and was known to fiercely defend right in the face of wrong.
+She had an exceptionally strong constitution, and was known to fiercely defend right in the face of wrong.
 She taught me the importance of family, and loyalty, and how to pick your friends, which had everything to do with character.
 And she taught me the importance of standing firm in one's righteous convictions.
 I didn't know it then, but she was teaching me how to speak truth to power.